duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 Every line in the output file must contain thirteen fields, separated by tabs.
 Some of the fields may be empty.
 The fields are as follows:

   1. Full article title.
-Must be unique across the data set of this Instant Answer. *This field is required.* Examples: ``Perl``
+Must be unique across the data set of this instant answer. *This field is required.* Examples: ``Perl``

   2. Type of article. ``A`` for actual articles, ``D`` for disambiguation pages, or ``R`` for redirects. *This field is required.*